Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Travel Tax Back Claims

 Understanding the rules for travel expenses

 When you’re on the road for work, travelling to temporary workplaces, there’s a good chance you’re owed a tax rebate for your costs.
 This is something that so many people miss out on and never even realise it.
 However you’re travelling, the tax refund system can put some serious cash back in your wallet each year.
 The same goes for the food you buy, any accommodation you pay for and a whole range of other necessary costs you’re reaching into your own pocket for.

 Of course, there’s always a catch when you’re tackling the taxman.
 When you’re claiming a refund from HMRC, you need to understand what a “temporary workplace” is.
 In general, “temporary” just means that you’re working there for under 2 years.
 You can’t claim back anything for a regular commute to a permanent office, for instance.
 The rules have a few tricky wrinkles in them, though, so it’s always best to talk to RIFT to make sure you stay in the taxman’s good books

 Are tax refunds legal?

-Better yet, your refund's covered by our unique RIFT Guarantee.
-If HMRC ever had a change of heart and asked for some of your rebate back, we'll pay it ourselves at no cost to you!
-Whatever happens, your money, your credit rating and your standing in HMRC's good books are all safe.
+At RIFT, we make sure to keep both you and your money safe with our unique RIFT Guarantee.
+As long as the information you give us is accurate, if HMRC ever kicked up a fuss and asked for some of your rebate back, we'll pay it ourselves at no cost to you!
+That means your refund, your credit rating and you are all protected at once!